Letter of Concern to Management for Employee Performance

 Dear (manager’s name)

-After all the flexibility, (employee name) is unable to submit the tasks on time.
-Sadly, a good employee has turned to an employee who is performing poorly.
-I am writing this to inform you about the case and I want the management to discuss the issue in detail with him/her, so we can assist him/her back on the track.
+I am writing this to inform you about the case, and I want the management to discuss the issue in detail so that we can assist them in getting back on track.
 I don’t want to lose a great resource who was once an amazing performer.

 Thanks